Costa Rica Mountains B&B / Vacation Rental: Casa Cielo

 Renting a Car in Costa Rica

-Gasoline costs about $5/gallon; diesel is 5% less.
+Gasoline costs about $4/gallon (in 2018); diesel is 5% less.
 Costa Rica is the size of West Virginia, so you probably won't drive more than a few hundred miles a week.

-Road maps that rental car companies provide are incomplete - and nearly useless if you plan to visit Costa Rica's many extraordinary sights.
-So what's a tourist to do?
 You won't find many maps for sale outside of San Jose.
 So before you come, we suggest that you buy the Waterproof Travel Map of Costa Rica.
-With your $12 purchase they will also include a free PDF-format road atlas of Costa Rica.
+With your $13 purchase they will also include a free PDF-format road atlas of Costa Rica.
 Their map and atlas both have far more detail than you will find anywhere else.
 The free atlas is not available in print, so you'll need a computer to study it, and possibly to print out a few key pages.
 If you buy the map through Amazon, you can download the atlas if you take the dashes out of your Amazon order number and use it here.

-Now that you have a good map, a travel partner who happens to be a expert navigator can read the map, so that you won't have to stop at every intersection when you're looking for your next turn.
-In addition to your printed map and human navigator, we highly recommended a GPS.
+In addition to your printed map, we strongly recommend a GPS.
 It will save you time and frustration, and usually will help you to avoid getting lost.
-As in the USA, the GPS maps are not 100% accurate, but they sure beat nothing.
-With few road names and numbers, you'll use landmarks instead of addresses in your GPS.
-You'll search for "Poas" to find the Poas Volcano National Park, or "Santa Barbara" to find Casa Cielo's home town, and check the fast food section of "restaurants" to find, yes, the nearest McDonalds, Taco Bell, KFC, or Quiznos.
+As in the USA, the GPS's are not 100% accurate, but they sure beat nothing.
+With few road names and numbers, you'll use landmarks instead of Costa Rican Iguana "Poas" to find the Poas Volcano National Park, or "Santa Barbara" to find Casa Cielo's home town, and check the fast food section of "restaurants" to find, yes, the nearest McDonalds, Taco Bell, KFC, or Quiznos.

 Rental Car Alternatives in Costa Rica